python-discord/site/pydis_site/apps/content/resources/guides/python-guides/discordpy_help_command.md

         embed  = disnake.Embed(description=available_commands)
         await self.context.send(embed=embed)

-    '''This is triggered when !help <command> is invoked.''' async def send_command_help(self, command):
+    """This is triggered when !help <command> is invoked.""" async def send_command_help(self, command):
         await self.context.send("This is the help page for a command")

-    '''this is triggered when !help <group> is invoked.''' async def send_group_help(self, group):
+    """This is triggered when !help <group> is invoked.""" async def send_group_help(self, group):
         await self.context.send("This is the help page for a group command")

-    '''this is triggered when !help <cog> is invoked.''' async def send_cog_help(self, cog):
+    """This is triggered when !help <cog> is invoked.""" async def send_cog_help(self, cog):
         await self.context.send("This is the help page for a cog")

-    '''if there is an error, send a embed containing the error.''' async def send_error_message(self, error):
+    """If there is an error, send a embed containing the error.""" async def send_error_message(self, error):
         channel = self.get_destination() # this defaults to the command context channel await channel.send(error)